vdellamea/jamulus-server-remote/README.md

 The rest of this README refers to Ubuntu.

-## Installation
+## Quick install
-In addition to Jamulus, Apache, PHP, and the zip software are necessary:
+Be sure to have zip:

-`sudo apt-get install apache2 php libapache2-mod-php zip`
+`sudo apt-get install zip`

-**Warning:** To be safe, Apache has to be set on https only.
+Download the code, unzip it, `cd` to the unzipped directory.

 Run the `install-service.sh` script to install and start Jamulus as systemd service, as well as the two services needed for toggling recording and starting a new one.

 The run the `install-remote.sh` script to install the web-based remote.
 With a browser, go to the server address (IP or domain), and you will find the interface; enter the password you have set in the configuration.

+**Warning:** To be safe, Apache has to be set on https only.